ledoit/Matrix-Maze/README.md

 3. Game state is updated (player position, rotation)
 4. Frame is rendered using raycasting
 5. ASCII frame is returned to frontend and displayed

+## License

+This project is licensed under "All Rights Reserved" - see the [LICENSE](LICENSE) file for details.

+### Dither Module Exception

+The dithering module (`app/src-tauri/src/dither/`) is licensed under the Mozilla Public License, v.
+2.0 (MPL 2.0).
+This code was ported from [Dither3D](https://github.com/runevision/Dither3D) by Rune Skovbo Johansen.
+See [LICENSE-MPL](LICENSE-MPL) for the full MPL 2.0 license text.

+The MPL 2.0 license applies only to the files in the `dither/` module.
+All other code in this repository remains under the "All Rights Reserved" license.